-Title of Policy Assessment for Admission under the MHA Policy Person Completing this policy Louise McLanachan Role or title Head of MHL Head of MHL Division Corporate Service Area Medical Date Started December 2022 Date completed January 2023 Main purpose and aims of the poli cy and how it fits in with t the wider strategic aims and objectives of the organisation.
-To comply with the MHA statutory re- quirements and the multiage ency working involve ed to accomplish this Who will benefit from the proposal ?
-All staff and service users assessing All staff and service users assessing / being assessed for admission to hospital under the MHA Does the policy affect service use Does the policy affect service users, employees or the wider community?
-Add any data you have on the grou ups affected split by Prote ected characteristi c in the boxes below.
-Highlight how you have used the data to reduce any noted inequalities going forward It affects the community who may become potential service users Does the policy significantly affect service delivery, business processes or policy?
-How will these reduce inequality? n/a Does it involve a significant commitment of resources?

-MHL02 Assessment for Admission under the MHA Version 4 Birmingham & Solihull Mental Health NHS Foundation Trust Page 25 of 58 reviewed December 2022 Page 25 of 58 How will these reduce inequality?

-no

-Does the policy relate to an area where there are known inequalities? (e.g. seclusion, accessibility, recruitment & progression)

-no
+Title of Policy Assessment for Admission under the MHA Policy Person Completing this policy Louise McLanachan / Role or title Head of MHL Person Completing this policy Dinesh Maganty hole of title Associate MD MHL Division Corporate Service Area Medical Date Started June 2024 Date June 2024 Date Started completed

+Main purpose and aims of the policy and how it fits in with the wider strategic aims and objectives of the organisation.

+To comply with the MHA statutory requirements and the multiagency working involved to accomplish this.

+Who will benefit from the proposal?

+All staff and service users assessing / being assessed for admission to hospital under the MHA.

+Does the policy affect service users, employees or the wider community?

+Add any data you have on the groups affected split by Protected characteristic in the boxes below.
+Highlight how you have used the data to reduce any noted inequalities going forward n/a

+It affects the community who may become potential service users

+Does the policy significantly affect service delivery, business processes or policy?
+How will these reduce inequality?